sidneycadot/cmod-a7-ioboard-dev/pin_assignments.md

 Introduction
 ------------

-For pin numbering of the CMOD-A7 module, see the image in digilent's Reference Guide:
+For pin numbering of the CMOD-A7 module, see the image in Digilent's Reference Guide:

 https://reference.digilentinc.com/_media/cmod_a7/cmoda7_b_dip.png